-You may expect your health insurance to cover medical expenses even after you died, but health care policies pay only a portion of your bill, and your family would still be responsible for the rest — especially if you died from a terminal condition.
+You may expect your health insurance to cover medical expenses even after you died, but health care policies pay only a portion of your bill, and your family would still be responsible for the rest.

 Besides medical bills, your policy can also cover funeral or other end-of-life costs.
-These expenses will vary depending on where you live and your family’s customs (certain traditions require added cost).
+These expenses will vary depending on where you live and your family’s customs (some traditions require added cost).

 On average, funerals cost about $10,000, but some exceed $20,000.
-Again, having a life insurance policy could prevent your family from having to come up with this money.
+Again, a life insurance payout could prevent your family from having to come up with this money.

-You might be thinking your income doesn’t come close to $1 million, so why would you need a million dollar life insurance policy?
+You might be thinking your income doesn’t come close to one million dollars so why would you need a million-dollar life insurance policy?

 To answer this question, consider how much money you would need to replace your income for 10 years, as many financial experts advise.

 If you earn $100,000 a year, 10 years of income would put you right at $1 million.
-And this is just a basic guideline.
+And this is just a basic guideline when you’re buying a term life policy.
 The specifics of your life could require even more coverage.

 For example, will your children attend a private college?
 You might need even more coverage.
-The same could be true if your future plans include buying a vacation home or having more children.
+The same could be true if your future dreams include buying a vacation home or renovating your home.